Wintu: Population

-Scholars have disagreed about the historic population of the tribes before European-American contact.
+Scholars have disagreed about the historical population of the tribes before European-American contact.
+Due to competition for resources, forced labor, disease, and other factors the Wintu tribes' population decreased.
 Alfred L. Kroeber estimated the combined 1770 population of the Wintu, Nomlaki, and Patwin as 12,000.
 Sherburne F. Cook initially put the population of the Wintu proper as 2,950, but later nearly doubled his estimate to 5,300.
 Frank R. LaPena estimated a total of 14,250 in his work of the 1970s.

 Kroeber estimated the population of the Wintu, Nomlaki, and Patwin in 1910 as about 1,000.
 Today the population has recovered somewhat and there are about 2,500 Wintun, many of whom live on the Round Valley Reservation, and on the Colusa, Cortina, Grindstone Creek, Redding, and Rumsey rancherias.
+The estimated total of Wintu people is averaged at 2,500.